PatoFredesTi/PatoFredesTi/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently open to work and doing my personal Portfolio;
+- 👨🏽‍💻 I’m currently doing my personal Portfolio, upgrading my Github and solve differents Challenges;
-- 🌱 I’m currently learning Javascript and React with differents courses;
+- 🌱 I’m presently stay learning Javascript and React with differents courses;
 - 🤔 My interests are Software development, specially Front end Development;
 - 💼 Graduated as Computer Technician from Federico Santa María University;
-- 🧿 I'm currently work in Customs Agency Stephens, in Valparaiso, Chile, we work with PHP, C# and others technologies.
+- 🧿 Now i'm working in Customs Agency Stephens, in Valparaiso, Chile, we work with PHP, C#, Javascript and others technologies.
 - ⏳ My personal's portfolio is in progress ....
+- ⚔ Solve Differents Programming Challenges is my Hobbie
 <!-- - 📝 See my [) to get more info. -->